BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 :name: def-math-sampling
 :class: definition

-*Sampling* is the process of measuring an analog signal at distinct and usually a finite points number of points.
+*Sampling* is the process of measuring an analog signal at distinct and usually a finite number of points.

 ```